rec/maker/README.md

 ## Control all the things.

+Still pre-alpha, this takes my work from Bibliopixel and generalizes it to control any real-time thing from any other.

 # Random notes follow

 We want to construct a hierarchical collection of Python objects from a data